MicrosoftDocs/architecture-center/docs/security/applications-services.md

 ms.subservice: cloud-design-principles
 ---

-## Applications and Services
+# Applications and services

 Applications and the data associated with them ultimately act as the primary store of business value on a cloud platform.
-While the platform components like identity and storage are critical elements of the security environment, applications play an outsized role in risks to the business because:
+While the platform components like identity and storage are critical elements of the security environment, applications play an outsize role in risks to the business because:

 -   **Business Processes** are encapsulated and executed by applications and services need to be available and provided with high integrity